Rip stop nylon from eBay.

 Apparently Aldi have also got offers including yarn and sewing accessories but have not seen those ones yet.

-Post Thanks / Like - 2 Thanks, 1 Likes2 Member(s) thanked for this post1 Member(s) liked this post
+Thanks 2 Member(s) thanked for this post

 They have a singer sewing machine and overlocker.
 My closest Lidl has the offer starting today.